 What Does a Locomotive Engineer Do?

 The locomotive engineers who operate trains do far more than sound the horn and guide passenger or cargo trains to their destination.
 Read on to find out more about what a locomotive operator does and what training is required to enter this career field.
-Schools offering Heavy Equipment degrees can also be found in these popular choices.

 Locomotive engineers operate diesel-electric and some battery-powered trains that carry passengers and cargo.
 While operating locomotives, train engineers operate controls, such as the airbrakes and throttle, and monitor speed, air pressure, and battery voltage.
-Of all rail workers, locomotive engineers were the highest paid in 2014, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+Of all rail workers, locomotive engineers were the third highest paid in 2018, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).

 Train engineers must complete a training program offered by a railroad company and undergo skill, hearing, and visual tests.
 The College Board (www.collegeboard.com) reports that in order to become a locomotive operator, you also must have experience as a rail worker and be at least 21 years old.

 |Median Salary (2018)||$62,100 per year|